 There are 3 main forms of yeast that bakers use to make their baked goods rise: Natural yeast, fresh yeast, and dry yeast.
 For baker’s just starting out working with yeast, dry yeast is usually the starting place and where most of this article is going to focus.
 However, let’s review the basics of all forms so we have a total understanding of baking with yeast.

 Natural Yeast / Wild Yeast Starter

 The topic of creating a yeast starter, maintaining it, and baking with it is a huge topic that I will delve into on another day.
-You may also know this type of yeast as a sourdough starter.

 Fresh Cake Yeast

 Cake yeast, also known as compressed yeast or fresh yeast, is sold in compressed cakes.
 It is a highly perishable product that must be kept in in the refrigerator.

 This product contains fresh yeast cells that are in an awake state due to the moisture present.
 To use fresh yeast, you can crumble it into the dry ingredients or dissolve it into the liquid for the recipe.

 Fresh yeast only has a shelf life of about 2 weeks, therefore many grocery stores do not carry it.
 If a store does carry it, cake yeast is typically found in the refrigerator section of the grocery store near the milk, sour cream, and eggs.